crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 You can work alone or in groups.
 Every student should submit their own report through Moodle though.
 No copy-pasting, please.
 Formulate answers in your own words.

+### General troubleshooting tips

+- Ask yourself whether you are in the correct folder / location.
+Try to be consistent and make some notes in your script file.
+Use `pwd` to check where you are and `cd` if necessary.
+- If you want to check out e.g. the command `cp`.
+Googling for "Linux cp" tells you fairly well what to do.
+Try for yourself how to best Google/chatGPT/etc. your answers.
+- Read the (error) message that you get in the Terminal following your commands.
+You may not understand these in full, but it's a good sign that you should expect something strange (a missing file, etc.).
+- Google/chatGPT the error message.
+Copy the error message and search for it.
+Helpful?
+Try to improve your code googling skills during the course.
+- If you can't find a file that you have downloaded or created, start by checking with `pwd` where you are.
+Then check whether you might have saved the file in a different folder?
+Was there any error message about a location or file not found?
+- Ask chatGPT (or similar) to write code for you.
+Does it work?
+For fairly simple tasks, it gets it often right.
+However, where chatGPT will fail is if it does not know everything about e.g. your files or folders.
+Tell it specifically what to do then.

 ## How to install software (the easy & hard way)